Starting Your Internship and Job Search

-Think about what you want to gain from your experience, your interests, the fields you plan to go into, skills you currently have and want to develop further.
-This will help narrow your search to be more concise and tailored towards your specific needs.
+Think about what you want to gain from your experience, your interests, the fields you plan to explore, and the skills you currently have and want to develop further.
+This will help narrow your search to be more concise and tailored toward your specific needs.

-After understanding what you wish to gain from your internship or career, examine open listings and see what common requirements are in your field of interest.
+After understanding what you wish to gain from your internship or career, examine open listings and see common requirements in your field of interest.
 Do many positions look for strong interpersonal skills?
 Writing skills?
 Proficiency in computer programming?
-By using the descriptions within these listings, you can tailor your resume to reflect those skills.
+Using the descriptions within these listings, you can tailor your resume to reflect those skills.

 Some further important questions to consider in planning are:

 - Will you be receiving compensation for your internship?
 Academic credit?
-If you are receiving academic credit, remember to complete any necessary paperwork before moving forward (more information at bottom).
+If you are receiving academic credit, remember to complete any necessary paperwork from your academic department before moving forward.